Carter Revard

 Carter Curtis Revard (March 25, 1931 – January 3, 2022) was an American poet, scholar, and writer.
 He was of European American and Osage descent, and grew up on the tribal reservation in Oklahoma.
 He had his early education in a one-room schoolhouse, before winning a Quiz Bowl scholarship for college, subsequently attending University of Tulsa for his BA.

 His Osage name, Nompehwahthe, was given to him in 1952 by Josephine Jump, his Osage grandmother.
 The same year, he won a Rhodes Scholarship for graduate work at Oxford University.
 After completing a PhD at Yale University, Revard had most of his academic career at Washington University in St. Louis, where he specialized in medieval British literature and linguistics.

 Since 1980, Revard had become notable as a Native American poet and writer, and published several books, as well as numerous articles about the literature.
-He received numerous awards for this work.
+However, Revard was never enrolled as a citizen in a federally recognized tribe.

 Early life and education

-Revard was born in Pawhuska, Oklahoma, a town within the Osage Indian Reservation on March 25, 1931.
-He was of European American and Osage descent, and grew up on the tribal reservation in Oklahoma.
-He grew up in the Buck Creek Valley about 20 miles east, where he and his twin sister were among seven siblings.
-They were of Osage, Ponca people, French, Irish, and Scotch-Irish heritage.
-The children were taught up to the eighth grade in a one-room schoolhouse on the Osage reservation.
+Revard was born in Pawhuska, Oklahoma, a town within the Osage Nation on March 25, 1931.
+His mother was Thelma Louise Camp, a white woman, and his biological father was McGuire Revard, who was Osage.
+He was raised by his mother and his fullblood Osage stepfather Addison Jump.
+Carter Revard was of Irish, Scots-Irish, and Osage descent.
+He grew up on Buck Creek Valley about 20 miles east of Pawhuska, where he and his twin sister were among seven siblings.
+The children were taught up to the eighth grade in a one-room schoolhouse.
 He learned some Osage and Ponca, which are related languages.
 Revard and his classmates combined schoolwork with farming tasks and odd jobs; Revard also helped train greyhounds for racing.
-He went to Bartlesville College High; Revard credited his teachers with inspiring his interest in literature and science.
+He went to Bartlesville High School.
+Revard was not enrolled in any Native nation.

-Winning a radio quiz scholarship, Revard attended the University of Tulsa, where he earned a BA.
+Winning a radio quiz scholarship, Revard attended the University of Tulsa, where he earned a BA in 1952.
 He was mentored by Professor Franklin Eikenberry, who supported him in applying for a Rhodes Scholarship for study at Oxford University, where Revard matriculated at Merton College in 1952, taking a second class English BA degree in 1954.
 After returning to the United States, he was encouraged by Eikenberry to do further graduate work.
 Revard earned a PhD in English at Yale University in 1959.